-Frist Fridays Concert Series Kicks Off with Rodney Crowell Tonight, 5/25
+Frist Fridays Concert Series Kicks Off May 25 With Rodney Crowell

-Frist Fridays, the Frist Center for the Visual Arts' popular summer concert series, opens the 2012 four-concert season tonight, May 25 with singer-songwriter and Grammy winner, Rodney Crowell performing in the Turner Courtyard.
+Frist Fridays, the Frist Center for the Visual Arts' popular summer concert series, opens the 2012 four-concert season Friday, May 25 with singer-songwriter and Grammy winner, Rodney Crowell performing in the Turner Courtyard.

 This year the series takes place May through August from 6:00 to 9:00 p.m. on the final Friday of each month.
 Patrons are invited to enjoy an evening of live music, light snacks and beverages, as well as the diverse exhibitions on view in the Frist Center's galleries.
 Frist Fridays take place rain or shine.